EncinasBartos/TBarrier/README.md

 The handbook was written and tested with Python 3.7.

-The book introduces the core algorithms essential for computing Lagrangian Coherent Structures (LCS) and Objective Eulerian Coherent Structures (OECS) from discrete velocity data.

 Familiarity with Python and its core libraries [NumPy](http://numpy.org), [scipy](https://scipy.org/), [Matplotlib](http://matplotlib.org), [Scikit-Learn](http://scikit-learn.org) is assumed.

 ## Software